 Once we have all the necessary approvals and permits, we’ll put the project out to bid for final design and construction.
 The project already has funding allocated in the city budget.

 What’s the bottom line?
 Making any changes along our coastline requires a lot of review and consideration – for good reason.
-If all goes according to plan, residents can expect to see these improvements completed sometime in mid 2020.
+If all goes according to plan, residents can expect to see construction begin fall 2020.

 For More Information